Home / World Of Warcraft / How to Solo the Mythic Dawn of the Infinite

 When used, the quantum item transforms into a random piece of gear from the past that isn’t yet in your collection.
 These items are account-bound, meaning you won’t receive gear you can’t use.
 A key detail to note: quantum items can only be used by characters level 70 or below, so you’ll need to transfer them to your alts to unlock these unique transmog appearances.
 This allows you to obtain rare cosmetics that may have eluded you until now.

-Additionally, there’s a small chance that Chrono-Lord Deios will drop the Reins of the Quantum Courser, which transforms into a mount you don’t yet own when used.
+Additionally, there’s a small chance that Chrono-Lord Deios will drop the

 Challenges of the Dungeon